ThreatDataScience/blast3r/readme.txt

                                           (default: false)
  --disable-nmap                         : disables using nmap to scan for peers
                                           (default: false)
- --download-directory (-downd) VAL      : The directory that holds the
+ --disable-user-agent                   : Disables the user agent header from
-                                          downloaded files (default: downloads/) --hash VAL                             : Run a search with the specified info hashes as targets.
+                                          being set (default: false) --download-directory (-downd) VAL      : The directory that holds the downloaded files (default: downloads/) --hash (-h) VAL                        : Run a search with the specified info hashes as targets.
- --help (-h, --?, -?)                   : Display this help text and exit
+ --help (--?, -?)                       : Display this help text and exit
                                           (default: false)
  --info                                 : diaplay extra information in the help
                                           output (default: false)